How to Have Deeper Conversations: Mastering the 6 Levels of Conversational Depth

 A great example of this would be walking up to a stranger and saying:

 “I’m a little bit nervous right now.
-Because I have no idea what to say to start this conversation or keep it going.
+Because I have no idea what to say to start this conversation.
 But I saw you across the room and immediately felt a strong attraction to you.
-So I decided to just come up, see what happens and hope I don’t make a fool of myself.”
+So I decided to just come up, see what happens and hope I don’t make a fool of myself.
+Anyway, what’s your name?”

 As simple as this sounds, where at the previous level, we were revealing the contents of our mind, now we reveal what’s going in our body and soul.
 And this can feel extremely vulnerable and connective for people who haven’t tried it.